 It inspires people to change behaviours and helps them reach their potential.

 So who has helped to make gamification a central component of the training journey?
-Who are the gamification movers and shakers to watch out for over the next decade?
+Who are the gamification influencers to watch out for over the next decade?

 They’re all listed right here in our Gamification Hall of Fame!

 Gamification Experts: The Top 20 Hall of Fame